sgl-project/sglang/3rdparty/amd/profiling/PROFILING.md

          logger.info("Profiler is done")
 ```

-2. Untar dummy_grok1.tar in this directory and copy it to the right path for "--model-path" if you want to use the server.sh file provided.
+2. Create the model path directory and copy it to the right path for "--model-path" if you want to use the server.sh file provided.

 3. Modify the included server.sh by removing "loadTracer.sh" before python command and launch script ./server.sh in one terminal inside the docker container.

-4. Similar to step 6 in RPD profiling section, but remove the last 2 lines, which converted rpd file into csv and json files, from in client.sh.
+4. Similar to step 6 in RPD profiling section, but remove the last 2 lines in client.sh, which converted rpd file into csv and json files.
 Run modified client.sh for PyTorch profiling.